gitter-lab/metl/README.md

 The test metrics are expected to show poor performance after such a short training run.
 For instance, `pearson_total_score` may be around 0.24.

+Running the limited pretraining demo takes approximately 5 minutes on CPU.

 See the help message for an explanation of all the arguments
 ```bash
 python code/train_source_model.py --help